 Something else one should not forget is that those butts leach toxic chemicals into the environment.
 Arsenic and lead are a few of these dangerous substances which pollute our land, water, and air.
-This should not be hard to understand, after all, the filter is designed to remove particulates and some chemicals from the tobacco smoke so where else will it go?
+This should not be hard to understand, after all, they design the filter to remove particulates and some chemicals from the tobacco smoke, so where else will it go?

 A big cleanup on the beach

 The other top ten items included plastic grocery bags, other types of plastic bags, straws and stirrers, plastic take out boxes, plastic lids, and foam take out boxes.
-This was a beach cleanup action and the litter was left by beach-goers.
+This was a beach cleanup action, and one should realize beach-goers left the litter.

-An emeritus professor of global health at San Diego State University was involved in a rather sad study.
+It involved an emeritus professor of global health at San Diego State University in a rather sad study.
 Cigarette butts were soaked in water and then were removed.
-Fish were then placed in this water and half of them died after 4 days.
+They then placed fish in this water and half of them died after 4 days.

-A good solution to the pollution by plastic cigarette butts would be to find a biodegradable substitute.
+An excellent solution to the pollution by plastic cigarette butts would be to find a biodegradable substitute.
 The company Greenbutts has developed a filter made of natural material such as flax, hemp, and cotton.
-That obviously is a big help and one can only hope companies will start using these filters in the future.
+That obviously is a big help, and one can only hope companies will start using these filters in the future.

 Personally, I am happy that I stopped smoking some years ago.
 I do not pollute myself anymore and neither the environment.
 What about you?